 Students are encouraged to carry some type of health coverage while attending college.
-International students are required to purchase a Minnesota State International Student Medical Insurance Policy.
+All international students are required to carry a Minnesota State International Student Medical Insurance Policy.
+M State will procure the policy on behalf of the international student.
+The cost of coverage will be applied to the student's M State bill.

 Health and accident insurance is the responsibility of the student.
 Student injuries that occur during class time are the responsibility of the student, not the college.